What is Prairie Patriots about?

 Is Prairie Patriots a militia?

 Absolutely not.
-Although we are often confused as a militia group, we clearly define ourselves as a community public service organization.
+We clearly define ourselves as a community public service organization.
 Our mission, vision, and goals of the organization unmistakably describes our beliefs as those in an educational and supportive manner, providing services to our communities in a non-violent and non-threatening manner.

 Is Prairie Patriots anti government?